meeshkan/hmt/README.md

 - on one side, there is your app or service.
 - on the other side, there is an app or service with which you're interacting.

 These interactions are brokered through an API.
 There are many different types of APIs (REST, gRPC, Kafka, GraphQL, SQL) but the basic idea is the same - you send a request and you get a response.
+An *integration test* is any test that triggers requests to and responses from those APIs.

 ## How it works